 If you attempt to call Wait() (or obtain the Result) on a task that threw TaskCanceledException, the behavior is the same as if any other exception had been thrown in the task: The call will throw an AggregateException.
 The exception is a means of communicating that the state of execution following the task is potentially incomplete.
 Unlike a successfully completed task in which all expected work executed successfully, a canceled task potentially has partially completed work—the state of the work is untrusted.

 This example demonstrates how a long-running processor-bound operation (calculating pi almost indefinitely) can monitor for a cancellation request and respond if one occurs.
 There are some cases, however, when cancellation can occur without explicitly coding for it within the target task.
-For example, the Parallel class discussed later in the chapter offers such a behavior by default.
+For example, the Parallel class discussed Chapter 21, offers such a behavior by default.